 Making perfect Italian-American style meatballs isn’t so much a question of what meat you use as it is how you make them.
 I’ve made this meatball recipe dozens of times, with meats from pork and veal to venison, duck and bear.

 What makes the Perfect Meatball?

-It isn’t the meat, but it might be the fat.
+It isn’t the meat, although these are duck meatballs, but it might be the fat.
 Whatever meat you use, grind it with pork fat.
 What grind?
 A fine grind, of course.
 All the best meatballs are finely ground, both for mouthfeel and for cohesiveness; it is not easy to get a coarsely ground meat to bind into a pretty ball.